petar-ivanov/indigo/about.md

 ---
 ![Pesho's picture]({{ site.url }}/{{ site.picture }})

-My name is **Petar Ivanov** (Bulgarian: _Петър Иванов_) and Science is my passion.
+My name is Petar Ivanov (Bulgarian: _Петър Иванов_) but you can call me just **Pesho** (Bul: _Пешо_).
+Science is my passion.
 I think of myself as an algorithmist, an applied scientist and an everyday dilettante with child's curiosity.
 I admire [Richard Feynman]. <!--- Add more idols -->

 During high school, the most interesting activities for me were the [Olympiads in Informatics] — a sport that showed me the power of thinking algorithmically.
 Then I suddenly discovered something even more fascinating as a student of Applied Math and Informatics at Moscow State University — imagination can be boosted by real problems with no known solution.
 And solving them still needs the same modelling and computation skills developed earlier.
 I hope to become a PhD student in love with his research topic, looking for the next most thrilling activity in life.